ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 web3.fromWei(eth.getBalance(eth.accounts[0]))
 ```

-Using `web3.fromWei()` is less error prone because the correct multiplier is built in.
+Using `web3.fromWei()` is less error-prone because the correct multiplier is built in.
 These commands both return the following:

 ```terminal
 1.157920892373162e+59